Villages of Royal Palm

 1707 Weeping Elm Circle, Port Orange, Florida 32128

-On Florida's Northeastern Coast, Villages of Royal Palm Has Concrete Block, Single Family Homes, Villas, Swimming Pools, Tennis Courts and Putting Greens
+On Florida's Northeastern Coast, Villages of Royal Palm Has Concrete Block Single Family Homes and Villas, Swimming Pools, Tennis Courts and Putting Greens

 Just 45 minutes east of Orlando in northeastern Florida, Port Orange is the site of Villages of Royal Palm, a gated community that was planned by a locally owned and operated builder, Winston-James Development.
-It is an all ages community but markets to the 55+ demographic and most residents are retirees and empty-nesters.
+It is an all ages community but markets to the 55+ demographic.
+Most residents are retirees and empty-nesters.

 The development's villa homes and single-family houses are single story and constructed with durable concrete blocks, a favorite Florida building material.
 Floor plans start at about 1,505 square feet and range up to 2,416 square feet.
 Most homes have two to four bedrooms, a garage, a lanai or an optional back porch.
 Designs are open with kitchens that melt into spacious great rooms.
 Most are built with 40-year architectural roof shingles, rocker electrical switches, and granite countertops.